persephonepunch/yslgatsby/README.md

   userLocation: "North Pole, Earth", // User location to display in the author segment.
   userAvatar: "https://api.adorable.io/avatars/150/test.png", // User avatar to display in the author segment.
   userDescription:
-    "Yeah, I like animals better than people sometimes...
-Especially dogs.
-Dogs are the best.
-Every time you come home, they act like they haven't seen you in a year.
-And the good thing about dogs... is they got different dogs for different people.", // User description to display in the author segment.
+    "This is a reference guide for Plastic Surgery Procedures. ", // User description to display in the author segment.
   // Links to social profiles/projects you want to display in the author segment/navigation bar.
   userLinks: [
     {